-If you need to miss a class, email me prior to the class.
+If you need to miss a class, email me at least one hour prior to the class start time.
 One absence is allowed with prior notification, in accordance with department policy.
 Two absences may result in a failing grade for the course.
 You may be assigned additional work for an excused absence.
 Class starts at 9am; please be on time and ready to participate.